Childhood obesity – why is it on the rise?

 What are the short and long-term effects of childhood obesity?

-There are both acute and longer term consequences of obesity in childhood; physical, social and psychological well-being can all be undermined.
-In the short term, obesity can cause problems with bone health, breathing difficulties and impact social and psychological well-being, with problems including bullying and self-esteem.
+There are both acute and longer-term consequences of obesity in childhood; physical, social and psychological well-being can all be undermined.
+In the short term, obesity can cause problems with bone health and breathing difficulties, and can affect social and psychological well-being, with problems including bullying and self-esteem issues.
 Obese children are also more likely to become obese as adults, with increased risk of diabetes, heart disease and some cancers, as well as joint and muscle problems.

 - Good role models – eat healthy meals with your child and have fun doing physical activities together.

-- Encouraging 60 minutes of physical activity a day (not necessarily all at once).
+- Encouraging 60 minutes of physical activity a day (not necessarily all at once) and limiting the amount of sedentary time (time sitting down).

 - Eating ‘me-sized meals’ – child-sized portions.
 A good tip is to avoid adult-sized plates and start with smaller portions.
 Let your child ask for more if he or she is still hungry.